 EEF recommendations have been used to steer the maths teaching across the school.
-Learning walks have shown that there is a consistent approach to the teaching of maths across the school.
-The new maths lead is attending the Sustaining teaching for maths mastery work group through the Solent Maths Hub as part of her professional development.
-A new approach to maths planning has been implemented which is based upon deepening the subject knowledge of teachers and has shown to have a positive effect on the year groups which have adopted this so far.
+Learning walks have shown that there continues to be a consistent approach to the teaching of maths across the school.
+This has been supported and embedded by the maths lead who has completed further training from Solent Maths Hub.
+This will continue with mastery specialist training in the next academic year.
+A new approach to maths planning has been implemented which is based upon deepening the subject knowledge of teachers and has shown to have a positive effect on the quality of teaching in all year groups.
 Small steps and more specific objectives are enabling children to have a greater understanding of the concepts.
 Over the next term this will continue to be implemented across all year groups.
+Year 4 and 5 teachers attended Mastering Number at KS2 training.
+This focussed upon the explicit teaching of multiplication concepts and number facts.
+As a result the data shows a positive impact on the MTC results.
+Also year 5 teacher reports that the focus on multiplicative reasoning in the sessions had a positive impact on all areas of the maths curriculum and children's positive attitudes to maths lessons.
+Year R, 1 and 2 continued to follow the Mastering Number at KS1 programme.
+This approach needs to be embedded in all year groups and the teachers will all attend the refresher training provided by the maths Hub next academic year.